 The only thing that may stand out: Your broker is required by the SEC to obtain your signature on a risk disclosure document before placing your first penny stock order.

-If you’re wondering, “Are penny stocks worth it?”, the answer is pretty much a resounding, “NO!”
+Ever ask yourself “Are penny stocks worth it?”
+The answer should almost always be a resounding, “NO!”
 Here’s why penny stock is among the riskiest investments you can make.

 Lack of Transparency

 Big companies that trade on major stock exchanges are required to file lots of information with the SEC.
 The information is publicly available at SEC.gov.

 But let’s say you jump into the penny stock market by investing in a company with less than $10 million in assets and only 2,000 individual investors.
 That company may not have to file with the SEC at all.
 Plus, investment analysts and news reporters scrutinize bigger publicly traded corporations, while paying far less attention to small companies.
 A company with under $10 million in assets is unlikely to draw much focus.

 Companies traded on over-the-counter exchanges are subject to far less oversight than companies on a big stock exchange.
 Many penny stocks trade on the pink sheets, an electronic stock listing service that gets its name because it used to be published on — you guessed it — pink sheets.
 Companies listed on the pink sheets aren’t required to disclose much information.